 The chest support is, obviously, the key element of this row variation.
 It takes the momentum out of the equation and forces you to rely solely on your muscles to move the weight.

-This variation also takes the strain off of your lower back, since you don’t have to support yourself in a hinge position.
+This variation also takes the strain off of your lower back, since you don’t have to support yourself in a hinged-over position.

 Benefits of the Chest Supported Row

 - This move isolates your back muscles so you can activate them to the fullest extent.